 The WAF service provides the following benefits:

-- Default WAF policy—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect your Magento Commerce web applications from a wide range of attacks, including injection attacks, malicious inputs, cross-site scripting, data exfiltration, HTTP protocol violations, and other OWASP Top Ten security threats.
+- Default WAF policy—The default WAF policy, configured and maintained by Fastly, provides a collection of security rules tailored to protect your Adobe Commerce web applications from a wide range of attacks, including injection attacks, malicious inputs, cross-site scripting, data exfiltration, HTTP protocol violations, and other OWASP Top Ten security threats.

 - WAF onboarding and enablement—Magento deploys and enables the default WAF policy in your Production environment within 2 to 3 weeks after provisioning is final.